-For additional storage space, users can pay $2 per month for 65 GB, $4 per month for 200 GB and $7 per month for 1 TB of storage.
-With the 1 TB plan, users get free access to Office 365 Personal as well.
+For additional storage space, users can pay $2 per month for 65 GB, $4 per month for 200 GB, and $7 per month for 1 TB of storage.
+With the 1 TB plan, users also get free access to Office 365 Personal.

-For obvious reasons, those heavily using the Microsoft Office Personal and Windows OS, OneDrive deliver greater value in every sense of the word.
-However, users who have moved away from MS Office may not find it a very attractive option.
+For obvious reasons, for those heavily using the Microsoft Office Personal and Windows OS, OneDrive delivers more excellent value in every sense of the word.
+However, users who have moved away from MS Office may not find it attractive.

-Those using an Apple device can make good use of iCloud Drive with its free 5 GB of storage space and it works just as well with Windows as it does with iOS and OS X devices.
-However, there is no app for using iCloud Drive on Windows phone or Android and Blackberry, thus limiting the access to mostly within the Apple ecosystem of platforms and devices, of course, with the exception of Windows PC.
+Those using an Apple device can make good use of iCloud Drive with its free 5 GB of storage space, and it works just as well with Windows as it does with iOS and OS X devices.
+However, there is no app for using iCloud Drive on Windows phones or Android and Blackberry, thus limiting access to primarily within the Apple ecosystem of platforms and devices, except Windows PC.

-If you use an iPhone, an iPad or a Mac, then it is a valuable addition for sure.
-Those looking for a complete office suite, iCloud’s integration with iWorks would do well enough. iWorks is a beginner’s office suite developed by the Apple.
+It is a valuable addition if you use an iPhone, an iPad or a Mac.
+For those looking for a complete office suite, iCloud’s integration with iWorks would do well enough. iWorks is a beginner’s office suite developed by Apple.
 It helps create something parallel to what Google has achieved with its complete cloud-based office with seamless integration of Google Drive and Google Docs.
 However, with mobility being the new trend, the limited access to the iCloud drive from only Apple devices is not serving it well enough.

-There is no option for expanding your storage space for free of cost in iCloud Drive.
+There is no option for expanding your storage space free of cost in iCloud Drive.

 Paid Subscription Plans:

 Unfortunately, there is no business version of iCloud Drive as yet.
-The file sync capabilities of iCloud Drive are also not as smooth as those of Google Drive or Dropbox, for example.
+The file sync capabilities of iCloud Drive are also not as smooth as those of Google Drive or Dropbox.

-Anyone looking for a cloud storage option well-suited for professional users can find most of the desirables in a single place with Box.
-It offers 10 GB of free cloud data storage service with a cap of 250 MB in terms of file size, but that’s not all, it lets users collaborate and share seamlessly on the cloud, making it a perfect fit for business users.
-An entire team can collaborate easily on the Box, creating and editing files in a hassle-free manner.
+Anyone looking for a cloud storage option well-suited for professional users can find most desirables in a single place with Box.
+It offers 10 GB of free cloud data storage service with a cap of 250 MB in file size, but that’s not all; it lets users collaborate and share seamlessly on the cloud, making it a perfect fit for business users.
+An entire team can collaborate easily on the Box, creating and editing files hassle-free.

 There are no free cloud data storage service expansion plans in Box.